oeniehead/containerized-router/README.md

 Status:
 - IPv4 works over PPPoE
-- IPv6 implementation started
+- IPv6 works
-  - ISP simulator distributes IPv6 prefixes
+- There is a non-functional event sender when IPv6-PD has succeeded
-  - Ingress container has a test config to request prefix with dhcpcd
+- Everything now uses dinit for services, because this actually supports dependencies
 - Having all services in separate containers is not viable due to dependencies between services
   - Splitting the ingress container from the rest of the firewall is doable, but this does require an out-of-band channel to communicate the IPv6-PD prefix to the firewall
   - The firewall will run the DHCP and DNS servers